carpentries/instructor-training/_episodes/18-management.md

 All Carpentries community members should feel empowered to enforce the Code of Conduct.

+If you are an instructor, and believe that someone in a workshop has violated the Code of Conduct, you may warn them, ask them to apologize, and/or expel them, depending on the severity of the violation.

 Ideally we would all be able to diffuse an incident.
 In practice, we have varying comfort with situations depending on our current experience and the environment.
 There are ways that you can be supportive, and steps that you can take during or after an incident.
 In our handbook we have provided several [Incident Response Checklists](https://docs.carpentries.org/topic_folders/policies/incident-response.html) that outline the steps any community member (workshop host, instructor, helper, etc.) can take during a potential Code of Conduct incident before reporting it to the Code of Conduct Committee.

 You are encouraged to move from being a bystander to being a Code of Conduct first responder.
 If you see something inappropriate happening, speak up.
 If you don’t feel comfortable intervening, but feel someone should, please submit a report via the [Code of Conduct incident report form](https://docs.google.com/forms/d/e/1FAIpQLSdi0wbplgdydl_6rkVtBIVWbb9YNOHQP_XaANDClmVNu0zs-w/viewform) to the Code of Conduct committee.